 Gawai Dayak translates to "Dayak Day"; however, celebrations can last for a month!
 Weddings are deliberately scheduled in June to take advantage of Gawai Dayak.
-The term Dayak is a grouping of indigenous people including the Iban, Bidayuh, Kayan, Kenyah, Kelabit and Murut tribes which once roamed Borneo and relieved unsuspecting traders of their heads.
+The term Dayak is a grouping of indigenous people including the Iban, Bidayuh, Kayan, Kenyah, Kelabit, Murut and over 200 other tribes which once roamed Borneo, sometimes relieving unsuspecting traders of their heads.

 Although steeped in headhunting traditions of the past, the only head removed these days during Gawai Dayak belongs to a chicken sacrificed to honor a successful rice harvest.

 As Christmas is to Westerners and Chinese New Year to people of Chinese ancestry, Gawai Dayak is to Borneo's proud indigenous tribes.
-More than just a kitschy demonstration of indigenous culture for tourists (although there is some of that), Gawai Dayak is celebrated with genuine joy and enthusiasm – an occasion for weddings and joyous family reunions.
+More than just a kitschy demonstration of indigenous culture for tourists (although there is some of that), Gawai Dayak is celebrated with genuine joy and enthusiasm — an occasion for weddings and joyous family reunions.

 Celebrating Gawai Dayak in Sarawak, Malaysia

-Kuching holds parades and demonstrations along the waterfront that a week prior to Gawai Dayak.
+Kuching holds parades and demonstrations along the waterfront in the week leading up to Gawai Dayak.
 The official start to festivities takes place at the Sarawak Cultural Village, a popular and convenient place for tourists to learn more about indigenous culture.
 The Sarawak Cultural Village also serves as the venue for Sarawak's annual Rainforest World Music Festival.

-On May 31, Sarawakians kick off Gawai Dayak at the Civic Centre, with festivities including dinner, dancing, and even a beauty pageant.
+On the evening of May 31, Sarawakians kick off Gawai Dayak at the Civic Centre, with festivities including dinner, dancing, and even a beauty pageant.
 The following day, ngabang begins — the practice of inviting tourists to visit the Iban longhouses all around Sarawak and learn about indigenous culture.

 Celebrating Gawai Dayak in Pontianak, Indonesia

-Across the border, the Dayak of West Kalimantan celebrate Gawai Dayak with as much flair as their brothers in Malaysia.
+Across the border, the Dayak of West Kalimantan celebrate the Gawai Dayak festival with as much flair as their brothers in Malaysia.

-The capital Pontianak holds its own Gawai Dayak festival from May 20 to 27 – with parades and parties all around the city, and major events centered around Dayak longhouse replica Rumah Radakng.
+The capital, Pontianak, holds its own Gawai Dayak festival from May 20 to 27 with parades and parties all around the city, and major events centered around an enormous Dayak longhouse replica, Rumah Radakng.

-The Dayak are a heterogenous bunch, and each tribe across the districts where they hold sway (Bengkayang, Landak, Sanggau, Sintang and Sekadau) celebrate their post-harvest rituals differently, each honoring Jubata (God) in their own way.
+The Dayak are an ethnically diverse group, and each tribe across the districts where they hold sway (Bengkayang, Landak, Sanggau, Sintang, and Sekadau) celebrate their post-harvest rituals differently, each honoring Jubata (God) in their own ways.

-The Rumah Radakng festivities focus on the Gawai Dayak traditions of the Kanayatn tribe in particular, but offer a tourist-friendly glimpse nonetheless: festivities include 16 different traditional arts, from oral literature to music to Dayak dance to traditional games.
+The Rumah Radakng festivities focus on the Gawai Dayak traditions of the Kanayatn (Dayak Kenyan) tribe in particular but offer a tourist-friendly glimpse nonetheless.
+Festivities include 16 different traditional arts, from oral literature and music to Dayak dances and traditional games.

 Gawai Dayak in Modern Times

-Forget the romantic stereotypes – not all of Borneo's indigenous people still live in longhouses or choose to don a traditional costume during Gawai Dayak.
+Forget the romanticized stereotypes — not all of Borneo's indigenous people still live in longhouses or choose to don a traditional costume during Gawai Dayak.
 You'll see far more baseball caps worn on heads than hornbill feathers these days.

 Many Dayak people have moved from their rural homes into the cities in search of work.
 Urban Dayak communities may choose to celebrate their holiday simply by taking time off work — a rare occasion — to visit family outside of the city.

 Christian Dayaks often attend mass at a church and then celebrate with dinner at a restaurant when observing Gawai Dayak in Borneo.